-Did you watch the first episode of Deadtime Stories (rated TV-PG) last night?
-What did you think?
-If you liked it, then you’ll like this interview with Jennifer Stone.
+If you liked Deadtime Stories (rated TV-PG), then you’ll like this interview with Jennifer Stone.
 She plays the cool, funny babysitter on the show who reads the kids those scary stories.
 Wouldn’t you love to have an awesome babysitter like her?
 Be sure to read to the end of the interview because Jennifer has a scary story starter for YOU to complete in the Comments.

 Q: What is Deadtime Stories about?